mfkinhiraeth/library_management_system/README.md

 1. To design and implement a functional library management system using the MVC framework.
 3. To digitize book borrowing and retutning system.
 4. To enhance user experience with a reservation function.
-5. To make sure our website is efficient by having fines system that the user can pay fine anytime and anywhere.
+5. To make sure our website is efficient that the user can use anytime and anywhere.
 6. To demonstrate understanding of Laravel MVC architecture in a real-world application.